pzach7/CyberSecurity_Week9_Assignment/README.md

 Malware Samples:

  - I was unable to find any malware samples on any of the machines.
+There may have been some, but I was unable to identify any if they were present.

 ### Unresolved questions raised by the data collected:

- - None
+ - I tried to look up more about Snort, since it gave more detailed information about attack signatures, but I was unsuccessful in finding any.
+I would like to know more about what the collected attack signatures are specifically and how they might impact an attacked machine.